SpiralLogic/testing-guidelines/README.md

   - [Glossary](#glossary)

 ## Introduction
-This is a living document intended to act as a go to document to cosnult when you need to know what, where, why, when and how to write and maintain great automated tests suites.
+This is a living document intended to act as a go to document to consult when you need to know what, where, why, when and how to write and maintain great automated tests suites.

-As almost all terminology is overloaded and/or overused when it comes to testing a glossary is provided to know what definitation a term has in the context of this document.
+As almost all terminology is overloaded and/or overused when it comes to testing a glossary is provided to know what definition a term has in the context of this document.
 For any alternative meaning to any word/phrase it should be called out explicitly when used.

-This document is intended to povide a pragmatic reference and any info conatined in it is the consensus of the group and not of an individual.
+This document is intended to provide a pragmatic reference and is the consensus of the group and not of an individual.
 When something needs to change then it should with an end goal of providing consistent advice.

 ## The purpose automated of tests
 Tests provide a way to provide confidence that our code does and continues behave as intended.
 They are the most efficient way to provide confidence at *scale* to both your teams and your future selves.
 Anything that needs to be manually demonstrated to provide confidence to more that twice should be automated.